Promoting Freedom, Democracy, Human Rights and the Rule of Law.

 Promoting and Protecting the Mandate of the International Criminal Court: purring justice, preventing and deterring international crimes, combatting impunity and redress for victims — the OAS Panel of Independent International Experts re Crimes Against Humanity in Venezuela as a case-study;

 Terrorism, security and human rights: foundational principles;

 Chartering Human Rights — ten principles of freedom of expression;

 Remedying wrongful convictions;

-Partnering in the pursuit of justice with intergovernmental organizations, governments, and civil society;
+Partnering in the pursuit of justice with intergovernmental organizations, parliamentarians, bench, bar and academe, and civil society.

 THE PRAGUE APPEAL FOR DEMOCRATIC RENEWAL